laurci/ts-fork-demos/README.md

 1. `compile`: Will run `tsc` with specified sample.
 Ex: `yarn compile examples/defer`.
 2. `clean`: Will clean the compile output of a specified sample.
 Ex: `yarn clean examples/defer`.
 3. `build`: Runs both of the above.
 Ex: `yarn build examples/defer`.
-4. `run`: Builds and runs a specified sample.
-Ex: `yarn run examples/defer`.
+4. `start`: Builds and runs a specified sample.
+Ex: `yarn start examples/defer`.
 You can also skip building or cleaning with `--no-rebuild` and `--no-clean` flags.

 ## Syntax and Language Service